 'If you'd told me I'd be shooting with 30 cameras, I'd have wet the bed!'

 Did The Stone Roses have a preference to the kind of film you'd make?
 From their point of view, they didn't just want it to look like a two-hour glossy film set on a massive stage in Manchester; they knew that they had to be seen all the way through from the very beginning, breaking the old songs down [in rehearsal] and learning to play them again.

+Ian Brown asked you to make this.
+How did that come about?
 Well, I met Ian a few years back at a Banksy exhibition in Bristol.
 I saw him there, he's like one of me heroes, and I thought, "Should I say something?"
 You know, the classic sort of, "I'll never see him again...".
 So I went over and introduced myself, which I don't do very often.
 I felt like a bit of turkey, but he's such a great bloke, and it was one of the lucky things where he'd heard of my stuff and seen some of my films - it wasn't like we became best mates in five minutes, but he basically kept in touch with me.
 I got him in to do a little cameo in This Is England, the TV series, as a policeman, and then we nearly worked together on a pop video.
 I'd probably not spoken to him for six or eight months and I just got a phone call at 9.30am on a Thursday in a taxi on my way to East Midlands Airport.
 He said, "The Roses are getting back together.
 Me and the boys have spoken and we want you to come and film a press conference".
 They had no idea how far they'd wanna take it, but he sort of said, "Why don't we just start and see where it goes?"

 Ian Brown on stage

 They say you should never meet your heroes, don't they?
 They do, yeah!
 You hear of these horror stories where people meet their heroes and hate them, or the heroes hate the people.
 But I think we've got a lot in common in terms of where we've come from - not a classically trained background in our fields.
 So I think there was probably some common ground there.
 And, yeah, it was a joyous experience.
 I kept thinking that the wheels were gonna come off and everyone was gonna think I'm a complete fat jerk with a big camera that wouldn't go away, but I think I've learnt over the years working with actors that I can sense an atmosphere.
 I can sense when people want you there and when they don't.
 I mean, I'm not like Martin Bashir trying to get some filth out of Michael Jackson.
 I was there as a fan and I wanted to capture something as a fan, and I'm still a bigger fan than I was when I started, and so that's testament to how great the band are.

 It's interesting you say that, because there's an awkward moment in the film Reni stormed off stage in Amsterdam and it looked like the band had split again, and you were on screen saying, "I don't want to be shoving a camera in their faces right now..."
 But was there any part of you that was thinking, "Well there is a story here, shouldn't I be pushing it a bit right now"?
 Oh no. I mean, all I thought was that there was a choice to be made there.
 It's a bit like the choice I made with Thomas Turgoose for This Is England, where there was another kid who went up for the part, who had the same sort of qualities as Tom has but was just was a bit safer, a bit more professional, and, you hear a voice saying, "Maybe should should take this route."
 And in Amsterdam, most filmmakers in my position would have gone, "Oh, this'll be amazing for the film.
 This'll sell tickets," and I was just sat there thinking, "Me favourite band of all time are gonna split up before they've even played Heaton Park."
 It didn't really enter my head, other than, I'd rather be a decent human being, I'd rather be me as I would be at home.
 I've never been one for taking cheap shots, and that was probably quite an important moment in my relationship with the band.

 It didn't go unnoticed, because I packed my bags and basically got everyone on a minibus and got them out the way.
 I did get a text from Ian saying, "There's not many filmmakers that would've done that," and I think from that point onwards they knew that it was a trusting relationship, and what I'd said I wanted to do at the beginning I was being true to that.
 I'm a big believer that to get to the core of something, or the core of the emotion, you don't have to go down that obvious route, and sometimes less is more, and in that case I think it was.
 It's not like the film is a glossy, over-the-top fan perspective, waxing lyrical and licking peoples bums.
 It's honest.